azer/declarative-js/README.md

 var users = partial(map, user);
 ```

-At this step, we have user ids and a collection that implemens group of users.
+At this step, we have user ids and a collection that implements a group of users.
 All we need is to combine these two together, using
 a function composition library, [comp](http://npm.im/comp):

 ```js